Boss 2: Back to Rule: Yaara Meherbaan

 After the backlash in Bangladesh against the release of the song "Allah Meherbaan", Jaaz Multimedia received a legal notice and removed the music video from their YouTube channel.
 On 13 June, Jaaz Multimedia released an updated version of the song with rewritten lyrics onto their YouTube channel.
 The new version of the song on YouTube is titled "Yaara Meherbaan".
 Grassroot Entertainment also removed the original song from their YouTube channel and replaced it with "Yaara Meherbaan".
 However, the single and soundtrack released on different platforms such as iTunes, Spotify, and Saavn all retain the original "Allah Meherbaan" song.

+Reception

+The film opened to huge response from the audience and mixed reviews from the critics.
+The film become huge success in box office and mostly in Bangladesh where Jeet's has large fanbase.
+The film collected ₹10.50 crore at the box office and the second highest grossing Bengali film in 2017.